inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 ```
 <br>

-It is ideal to use a function rather than lambda.
+It is preferable to use a function rather than a lambda.
 ```python
 def filter_outliers(row):
     return row.lpep_pickup_datetime >= start